Olive-blockchain/Olive-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 **The prefarm means Chia plans to rugpull at some point**

 If Bram Cohen had wanted to do a rug pull, he would have led with an (illegal) ICO and walked away years ago with millions or even billions without the hard work of the last three years.
 Instead, he invented & co-invented several new types of math, [co-authored a paper in a peer-reviewed journal](https://link.springer.com/chapter/10.1007/978-3-319-70697-9_13), brought together a diverse team, and gained the confidence of globally respected investment firms.
-He is now just a minority owner of Chia Network, having given up 70% of that potential ICO profit to instead focus on the opportunity to change the world as part of something larger than himself.
+He is now just a minority owner of Olive Blockchain, having given up 70% of that potential ICO profit to instead focus on the opportunity to change the world as part of something larger than himself.

 ---